Keeping Your Dog Safe in Hot Weather: Tips for Summer Walks

 Final Thoughts

-Hot weather doesn’t have to mean boredom for your dog—but it does mean rethinking your usual routine.
-Early or late walks, shady woodland paths, cooling gear, and enrichment at home can all help you strike the right balance.
-Above all, trust your instincts and prioritise your dog’s wellbeing over daily exercise quotas.
+Hot weather doesn’t have to lead to boredom for your dog, but it does require you to rethink your usual routine.
+Early or late walks, shady woodland paths, cooling gear, and enrichment at home can help create a balanced approach.
+Above all, trust your instincts and prioritize your dog’s wellbeing over daily exercise quotas.

 If in doubt, skip the walk and try a frozen lick mat or a cool garden activity instead.
 Your dog will thank you!